 PARAMEDIC PROGRAM OBJECTIVES AND OUTCOMES

 PERCOM EMS Medical Education Consortium strives to ensure that competent, entry-level students graduate, become certified or licensed, and move into patient care jobs and volunteer positions that continue to be desperately needed in the community.
+With a growing demand for qualified paramedics, this program provides a valuable opportunity for individuals looking to make a difference in the field of emergency medical services.

 STUDENT LEARNING OUTCOME STATEMENTS